August 19, 2020

 How to Find the Right Contractor in Seattle

 Finding the right contractor for your home office project is important.
 Whether you want a high-end, luxury office or simple minimalist workspace, find a contractor who specializes in the style you’re looking for.
-Do your research, ask for references, get written estimates and check online reviews posted on Yelp, Google or Houzz.
+Do your research on the contractor, ask for references, get written estimates and check online reviews posted on Yelp, Google or Houzz.

 At Model Remodel, we’ve been designing and building office spaces for many years.
 We’ve built a solid reputation in the Seattle area by transforming outdated homes into functional, beautiful living spaces with our conception-to-completion approach.
-To get started bringing your home office project to life, tell us more about your objectives through our online form.
+To get started bringing your home office project to life, and to explore home office design ideas, tell us more about your objectives through our online form.

 The recent pandemic really made us realize how important a home office can be.